johnantoni/subdir_redirect/README.md

 ## Description

-Slight change to kjohnston's naked_redirect so all subdomains & naked domains redirect to => www.mydomain.com
+Another change to kjohnston's naked_redirect so all subdomains & naked domains redirect to => www.mydomain.com

-A Sinatra app that redirects requests for naked domains and subdomains to their www-equivalents.
+A Sinatra app that converts the subdomain value to a domain and redirects to that.

-For example, a request for `http://some-domain.com` would be redirected to `http://www.some-domain.com`.
+For example, a request for `http://subdir.domain.ca` would be redirected to `http://www.subdir.ca`.

-And for example, a request for `http://sub.some-domain.com` would be redirected to `http://www.some-domain.com`.

 ## Behavior